aveds/DH150-2020S/assignment01/README.md

 +Navigation links include common phrases that are clear and concise, improving the user's understanding of what to expect if they click it.

 -The "Features" page relays what is going on lately at the school like short news highlights.
 The term "features" does not accurately represent this.
+Some headings do not accurately represent the information within the page, and so the user won't know what to expect.

 -System-oriented terms in the homepage will confuse new users.